Backpacking Australia: An Ultimate Guide

 Somewhere between Sydney and Melbourne lies the Australian Capital Territory.
-The location is home to Canberra, the capital city of Australia, exclusively located for easy accessibility from the two larger cities.
-Canberra is home to Australian Parliament and hosts heaps of historic buildings and museums for those interested in Australian history.
-In addition, the ACT has a section of land on the east coast of the country for the Australian Navy.
+The Australia's capital is the tiny city of Canberra, home to the Australian Parliament.
+For those interested in Australia's history, there are heaps of historic buildings and museums to visit.
+In addition, the ACT has a section of land on the east coast for the Australian Navy.
 This area is home to Jervis Bay, where you'll find Hyams Beach, renowned for having the whitest sand in the world!
 These areas have lower population densities, perfect for the laid back traveller.
 Check out the best things to do in Canberra!

-A home to penguins and the Twelve Apostles alike is the Aussie state of Victoria, located south of New South Wales.
-The state is famous for one of Australia’s most epic road trips, the Great Ocean Road.
-To access this historic stretch of highway most visitors leave from Melbourne, making stops in the coastal cities of Lorne and Apollo Bay.
-These are charming little surf towns offer breathtaking views of the southern coast of Australia.
+Located south of New South Wales you'll find the state of Victoria.
+Famous for one of Australia’s most epic road trips, the Great Ocean Road.
+Most visitors leave from Melbourne, making stops in the coastal cities of Lorne and Apollo Bay.
+These charming little surf towns offer breathtaking views of the southern coast of Australia.
 The Great Ocean Road is a highlight of Victoria, with the Twelve Apostles, Gibson’s Steps, and other unique landforms dotted along the route.
 The state has a lot to offer whether you want to get off the beaten path or cuddle up in a speakeasy in Melbourne.
 Find out the top 10 things to do in Victoria!